robwschlegel/Intro_R_Workshop/docs/03-workflow.md

 ## Help

 The help files in R are not readily clear.
 It requires a bit of work to understand them well.
 There is method however to what appears to be madness.
-Figure \@ref(Fig:help-output) below shows the beginning of a  help file for a function in R. Please type `?read.table()` in your console now to bring up this help file in your RStudio GUI.
+The figure below shows the beginning of a  help file for a function in R. Please type `?read.table()` in your console now to bring up this help file in your RStudio GUI.

 <div class="figure">
 <img src="figures/help_output.png" alt="A portion of the help page produced by the above command." width="847" />